Contribute

 Note that quantities below reflect equipment needed in two data centers, i.e. the total required hardware necessary to deploy 1 fiber optic cable for bandwidth contribution.

 *All FPGAs are subject to final testing.
-10G contributions can be supported using Arista 7130LBR switches with inbuilt dual Virtex® UltraScale+™ FPGAs.
+10G contributions may be supported using Arista 7130LBR switches with inbuilt dual Virtex® UltraScale+™ FPGAs (please discuss with the DoubleZero Foundation / Malbec Labs).

 Function & Port Requirements